Future-Energy-Associates/satellite_image_processing/README.md

 To Do:

-- [ ] Create scraper for the new EUMETSTAT data service
+- [x] Create scraper for the new EUMETSTAT data service
+- [ ] Test transform options
+- [ ] Move the metadata db to BigQuery

 <br>